JayLuo17/NFT_Trading_System/README.md

-# NFT_Trading_System
+# NFT Trading System
-This is a demo implementation of the NFT trading system @ A&amp;C Technology
+This is the official implementation of the NFT trading system @ [A&amp;C Technology](https://www.linkedin.com/company/a-c-technology-inc)

 - Aurthor: _[Jiayi](https://github.com/JayLuo17/) and [Hanhua](https://github.com/HenryJiang97)_